uml2prov/uml2prov.github.io/README.md

 In this page, we present supporting material of the paper entitled "UML2PROV: Automating Provenance Capture in Software Engineering" submitted to the 44th International Conference on Current Trends in Theory and Practice of Computer Science.
 January 29 - February 2, 2018 | Krems an der Donau, Austria.

+* [OCL Constraints]
 * [Translation rules](https://github.com/uml2prov/uml2prov.github.io/blob/master/README.md#translation-rules)
 * [Evaluation dataset](https://github.com/uml2prov/uml2prov.github.io/blob/master/README.md#evaluation-dataset)

+## OCL Constraints

+(OCL1-2) Each sender of a message in an interaction of a SqD must be an object modelled by a SMD.
+The same constraint is defined for a receiver, changing sender by receiver.

+context: Interaction
+inv: self.message.sender.base.behavior -> notEmpty ()

 ## Translation rules